 Protect Your Chimney from Leaks and Water Penetration

-You’re not alone if you think fire is the number one problem you will have if you have a fireplace or wood stove in your home.
+You’re not alone if you think fire is the number one concern you will have with a fireplace or wood stove in your home.
 But the truth is, water penetration is far more likely to ruin your system than fire.
-That’s why we encourage you to deal immediately with a leaking chimney or get ahead of the game and protect your chimney with a good solid water repellent.
+That’s why we encourage you to deal immediately with a leaking chimney or get ahead of the game and protect your chimney with a good water repellent.
 This includes protecting your masonry chimney for your oil or gas furnace as well.

 - All masonry chimney construction materials will suffer accelerated deterioration as a result of prolonged contact with water.